Uganda lawmakers pass new draft of harsh anti-gay bill

 Issued on: Modified:

-Kampala (AFP) – Uganda's parliament on Tuesday passed a new draft of anti-gay legislation, retaining many draconian provisions despite President Yoweri Museveni's call to rework an earlier version of the bill following an outcry by Western governments.
+Kampala (AFP) – Uganda's parliament on Tuesday passed a new draft of anti-gay legislation, retaining many draconian provisions despite President Yoweri Museveni's call to rework an earlier version of the bill following outcry from Western governments.

 "The bill passed," parliamentary speaker Annet Anita Among said after the final vote saw the legislation win approval from all but one lawmaker.